ietf-tapswg/api-drafts/draft-ietf-taps-interface.md

 When an Object is used as a Parameter of an Action, the Action will not change this Object, and later changes to the Object will not have any automatic effect on the Transport Services system.
-Irrespective of the actual implementation, this behavior is as if the Transport Services system makes a complete copy of the Object and any other the Objects that it may reference when an Action is called.
+Irrespective of the actual implementation, this behavior is as if the Transport Services system makes a complete copy of the Object and any other Objects that it may reference when an Action is called.
 Actions associated with no Object are Actions on the API; they are equivalent to Actions on a per-application global context.

 Events are sent to the application or application-supplied code (e.g. framers,